 Name Date

-Social Security Number Age
+Age

 Location

 Supervisor

 Area to be used in

 Type of Respirator Fitted By

 Medical Approval Date

-Specific contaminants for which respi ratory protection is necessary:
+Specific contaminants for which respiratory protection is necessary:

 EMPLOYEE STATEMENT

-understand that it is my responsibilit , have received the above-referenced properly instructed on its uses and limitations.
-I, also, y to properly clean, maintain and store my respirator in a s have been made to assure maintenance and care of the
+I, an employee of \\\\\\, have received the above-referenced respirator.
+I have been fitted and properly instructed on its uses and limitations.
+I, also, understand that it is my responsibility to properly clean, maintain and store my respirator in a clean area unless other arrangements have been made to assure maintenance and care of the respiratory protection.

-Signature

-Date